 The phrase “menstrual equity” was coined by attorney Jennifer Weiss-Wolf, vice president at Brennan Center for Justice and author of “Periods Gone Public: Taking a Stand for Menstrual Equity.”
 While Weiss-Wolf developed the term to function at a policy level, menstrual equity has evolved into a movement backed by passionate advocates like Weiss-Wolf who believe in the access to period care products for all.
-While the fight for government-led legislation continues, champions of the menstrual equity movement have worked hard to break period taboos and have turned to grassroots efforts to get tampons, pads and cups into the hands of those in need.
+The fight for government-led legislation continues, and champions of the menstrual equity movement have worked hard to break period taboos by using to efforts to get tampons, pads and cups into the hands of those in need.

-While the sales tax added to these items can look minimal on the surface, the average menstruating person will use over 9,100 tampons in her lifetime, which can result in hundreds of dollars in sales tax alone.
+The sales tax on period care products may seem minimal on the surface, but the average menstruating person will use over 9,100 tampons in her lifetime, resulting in hundreds of additional dollars in sales tax alone.

 So far, 10 states have actively eliminated the tampon tax (Connecticut, Florida, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New York, Nevada, and Pennsylvania) while a handful of other states have similar legislation in the works.

 The elusive language we’ve been given to talk about periods and the secrecy around using period products (who hasn’t snuck a tampon up their sleeve?) suggests having a period is something to hide.
 Menstrual equity blasts that notion; having your period should be safe to talk about without stigma or shame.
 In the words of our friends at Period Equity: periods should not hold anyone back, period.